IRA

 • Helps programs identify areas of improvement and action plans to address them.

-• Offers systematic and collaborative process for program/department decision-making.
+• Offers a systematic and collaborative process for program/department decision-making.

 • Equitable: Ensures that all students, no matter their background, have the same opportunities for educational achievement.